ARM-software/arm-trusted-firmware/docs/firmware-design.md

 states.
 Standby states are currently not supported. `PSCI_VERSION` is present but completely untested in this version of the software.

-Unsupported PSCI functions can be divided into ones that can return execution to the caller and ones that cannot.
-The following functions return with a error code as documented in the [Power State Coordination Interface PDD] [PSCI].
+The following unsupported functions return with a error code as documented in the [Power State Coordination Interface PDD] [PSCI].

 -   `MIGRATE` : -1 (NOT_SUPPORTED)
 -   `MIGRATE_INFO_TYPE` : 2 (Trusted OS is either not present or does not
      require migration)
 -   `MIGRATE_INFO_UP_CPU` : 0 (Return value is UNDEFINED)

-The following unsupported functions do not return and signal an assertion failure if invoked.

--   `SYSTEM_OFF`
--   `SYSTEM_RESET`

 5. Secure-EL1 Payloads and Dispatchers